tsgates/arch-wiki-markdown/wiki/Laptop_Mode_Tools.md

 > Laptop-mode-tools is not picking up events

-You need to install and enable acpid.
-Enable the acpid systemd service
+Install acpid and enable its systemd service acpid.service.
-with:

-    # systemctl enable acpid.service

 If that does not help, go through the laptop-mode configuration files and make sure that the service you want to enable is set to 1.
 Many services (including cpufreq control) are by default set to "auto", which may not enable them.

-I have experienced issues with bluetooth not working if i boot up with battery, and i fixed it with disabling runtime-pm.
+I have experienced issues with bluetooth not working if I boot up with battery, and I fixed it with disabling runtime-pm.

 > Laptop-mode-tools does not disable on AC